effectivecore/core/readme.md

 least compatible of ANSI standards.

 It was decided not to use field of type timestamp.
-Instead, we recommended to use a field of type datetime.
+Instead, it's recommended to use field of type datetime.
 This field has a wide range of acceptable values (from "0000-01-01" to "9999-12-31"), and also does not depend on the time zone.
 When adding data to the server, dates should be converted to time zone UTC±0:00.